sandeeptasahoo/AndroidTrainingRepository/interviewPreparation.md

 2. Intents and Broadcast Receivers:
    1. What is the difference between explicit and implicit intents?
+      1. To navigate within the app activity, services are started where the target service or activity is specified.
+That's an explicit intent.
+      2. In implicit intent, instead of specifying a specific activity, a general action to perform is declared, and Android finds the app that can handle it.
    2. How do you use BroadcastReceiver for system events (e.g., Bluetooth state changes)?
+      1.
 3. Services:

 What are the types of Android Services?